Characters: The Legend of Zelda aka: Legend Of Zelda

 Featureless Protagonist: Was this for the first few games (well, sort of), but with additions over time of backstory, family members, and motivations other than "save Zelda", seems to be beginning to grow out of it.

-Good Is Not Soft: Link is a humble farmboy, but when things get messy, the bad guys will be destroyed.
+Good Is Not Soft: Link is (most often) a humble farmboy, but when things get messy, the bad guys will be destroyed.

 Hair of Gold, Heart of Gold: About half of Link's incarnations have blond hair and, true to the trope, he is often kind to the people he meets.